Been here all along!

 - Hearing the opening bar of Symphony No. 5 in Uprising, as it means that a beefed-up Tank Bastion, which can one-shot most heroes on higher difficulties, is coming your way, and since they love to hit your flank, they can appear almost anywhere.
 Worse still, they can appear at almost any time sometimes they'll show up almost immediately after the audio cue, while other times thirty seconds or more can pass with it nowhere in sight.

 - A bad sniper is the laughingstock of the enemy team and a frequent target of harassment within their own team.
 A good sniper will make their enemies dread crossing any sort of open space.

-- Displacement abilities in general can be nightmare when applied to the right scenarios:
+- Displacement abilities in general can be a nightmare when applied to the right scenarios:

-- Lucio's soundwave can become this in Control maps, where there are plenty of walls to ride and cliffs.
-Skilled enemy Lucio players will knock your entire team off the cliff and make you scared to enter objective.
+- Lucio's soundwave can become this in Control maps, where there are plenty of walls to ride and cliffs to knock people off of.
+Skilled enemy Lucio players will knock your entire team off the cliff and make you scared to enter the location of the objective.

-- Reinhardt's charge is one of the strongest non-ultimate abilities, dealing 300 damage to it's pinned target if he reaches any kind of obstacle.
-That's a death sentence to more than half the heroes on the game, meaning it's extremely dangerous to allow him to get too close or let him out of your sight for too long.
+- Reinhardt's charge is one of the strongest non-ultimate abilities, dealing 300 damage to its pinned target if he reaches any kind of obstacle.
+That's a death sentence to more than half the heroes in the game, meaning it's extremely dangerous to allow him to get too close or let him out of your sight for too long.

-- If the enemy team score a "TEAM KILL" against your teamnote , ensuring about 10-30 seconds of peace for the enemy team, your team puts into a serious disadvantage.
+- If the enemy team score a "TEAM KILL" against your teamnote , ensuring about 10-30 seconds of peace for the enemy team, your team is put at a serious disadvantage.
 Even worse when the enemy team on Attack on Objective B or at the payload destination, or on Defend with <10 seconds left, a Team Kill means you've already lost the game.note